• Skip to primary navigation

 A single slice of large meringue on a white dessert plate

-• The giant meringue recipe is so simple that even a beginner baker will succeed.
+• Beginner-friendly: the giant meringue recipe is simple enough that even a first-time baker will succeed.

-• This egg white dessert resembles a giant Pavlova but does not require shaping.
+• No shaping needed: this egg white dessert resembles a giant Pavlova but does not require piping or shaping.

 Ingredients